yuvrajkarna2717/Mora/extension/README.md

 </details>

 <details>
-<summary><strong>Does Mora slow down my browser?</strong></summary>
+<summary><strong>Does mora slow down my browser?</strong></summary>

-Mora is designed to be lightweight with minimal performance impact.
+mora is designed to be lightweight with minimal performance impact.
 It uses efficient background scripts and only tracks essential data.
 Cloud sync happens in the background and doesn't affect browsing performance.
 </details>

 <details>